Philip II of Spain: King of England and Ireland

 Philip's father arranged his marriage to 37-year-old Queen Mary I of England, Charles' maternal first cousin.
 His father ceded the crown of Naples, as well as his claim to the Kingdom of Jerusalem, to him.
 Their marriage at Winchester Cathedral on 25 July 1554 took place just two days after their first meeting.
 Philip's view of the affair was entirely political.
-Lord Chancellor Gardiner and the House of Commons petitioned Mary to consider marrying an Englishman, preferring Edward Courtenay.
+Lord Chancellor Stephen Gardiner and the House of Commons petitioned Mary to consider marrying an Englishman, preferring Edward Courtenay.

 Under the terms of the Act for the Marriage of Queen Mary to Philip of Spain, Philip was to enjoy Mary I's titles and honours for as long as their marriage should last.
 All official documents, including Acts of Parliament, were to be dated with both their names, and Parliament was to be called under the joint authority of the couple.
 Coins were also to show the heads of both Mary and Philip.
 The marriage treaty also provided that England would not be obliged to provide military support to Philip's father in any war.
 The Privy Council instructed that Philip and Mary should be joint signatories of royal documents, and this was enacted by an Act of Parliament, which gave him the title of king and stated that he "shall aid her Highness ... in the happy administration of her Grace's realms and dominions".
 In other words, Philip was to co-reign with his wife.
 As the new King of England could not read English, it was ordered that a note of all matters of state should be made in Latin or Spanish.